Frequently Asked Questions

 E: 12th grade

-Because GATE is modular, it can be adapted at any grade level, based on facilitator recommendation.
-In our pilot program, we will particularly work with 10th-11th graders, and they will experience each section of the curriculum.
+Because GATE is modular, it can be adopted and adapted to any grade level, based on professional recommendation.

 2. Who can see student information and academic progress in GATE?